 How Well the Fed Is Controlling Inflation Now

-Since the 2008 financial crisis, the Fed focused on preventing another recession.
+Since the 2008 financial crisis, inflation hasn't been much of a concern.
+Instead, the Fed focused on preventing another recession.
 During the crisis, the Fed created many innovative programs.
-They quickly pumped trillions of dollar of liquidity to keep banks solvent.
+It quickly pumped trillions of dollar of liquidity to keep banks solvent.

 Many were worried that this would create inflation once the global economy recovered.

-The Fed created an exit plan to wind down the innovative programs.
+But the Fed created an exit plan to wind down the innovative programs.
 It ended quantitative easing and its purchases of Treasurys.

 The Fed encourages a moderate inflation rate with inflation rate targeting.
-The target is 2 percent for the core inflation rate.
+The target is 2% for the core inflation rate.
 That's the measurement of inflation excluding gas and food prices, which can be very volatile.

-Inflation rate targeting also means that the Fed won't allow inflation to rise much above the 2 percent core inflation rate.
+Inflation rate targeting also means that the Fed won't allow inflation to rise much above the target.
 If inflation rises too much above the target, the Fed will implement contractionary monetary policy to keep it from spiraling out of control.

 Federal Reserve.
 "What Is the Purpose of the Federal Reserve System?"
 Accessed May 12, 2020.